 His turnaround capability is highlighted by his accomplishments as Director of Advertising of the Wave Community Newspapers, where he led a distressed company to record profitability through brand revitalization, sales operations, sales packaging, sales marketing and general advertising.
-David also had significant impact on profitability and growth at OurWeekly where he holds senior executive positions.
+David also had a significant impact on profitability and growth at OurWeekly.
 His early focus on brand building and performance excellence has quickly brought the newspaper to prominence in the greater Los Angeles community and beyond.

 David’s exceptional track record of business improvement is based on his philosophy of total enterprise engagement in change.
 He is known for his ability to quickly identify and diagnose sales and growth impediments that go far beyond marketing; to refine sales organizational structure, sales channels, market position as well as general advertising.